Starpelly/GDBrowser.NET/README.md

 1. Get level info
 2. Get user info
 3. Get global leaderboard and creator leaderboard info (accurate leaderboard W.I.P)
+4. Get Map Packs and Gauntlets
+5. Level Analysis
-4. Get if a song is available for use or not.
+7. Get if a song is available for use or not.

 ## Demo